Regni: Goddesses of the Regni

 The Regini transformed the abstraction of a civitas personification into a concrete and symbolic entity.
 This transition highlights how a personified civitas could take on ceremonial and narrative significance.
 British Brigantia represents one instance of this type of development, while the Icenian personification could be another.
 In a parallel vein, even the Romans sanctioned a similar evolution by erecting an altar to Roma and Augustus in Lugdunum (Lyon) in 10 BC during Augustus’ reign to act as the focal point of the imperial cult for the three Gallic provinces.

 Throughout the 1st century BC, several Gaulish authorities minted silver quinarius coins featuring the head of Roma.
 Subtle variations differentiate these local depictions from the original image, suggesting their adoption to convey regional significance.
 For instance, a Gallic torc necklace might be added, the gryphon crest on Roma's helm could be altered or removed entirely, such as in the case of replacing it with a horsehair or boar-bristle crest in Britain.
 Additionally, explicit wings might be absent or substituted with a different linear design.

 In the 1st century BC, various Gallic leaders minted silver quinarius coins featuring a depiction of Roma.
 These local adaptations of Roma's image included unique elements such as the addition of a Gallic torc necklace and the replacement of Romas gryphon crest with symbols like a horsehair or boar-bristle crest.
 Some coins also omitted the wings or substituted them with different designs.

-It is important to note that all the coins shown were produced prior to 50 BC by affluent and well-organized allies of the Roman state.
+All the coins shown were produced prior to 50 BC by affluent and well-organized allies of the Roman state.
 The Aedui, Sequani, and Lingones underwent political transformations early in the 1st century BC, implementing oligarchic structures similar to those of the Roman administration.
 Julius Caesar and his successors referred to the Gallic tribes as civitates, the Latin term for organized political entities or states.
 Similarly, the helmeted head on Roman coins symbolized the civitas Romana, the Roman state.
 Like the Gauls, the creators of British coin images made a clear distinction between abstract state symbols and depictions of powerful protective goddesses.
 The depiction of the Roma goddess by the Regini and Iceni resembles a cult image, possibly representing a British equivalent to deities like Diana/Artemis or Minerva/Pallas Athene.